How do Advertisers Always Know Your Location?

 how do advertiesers always knonw your location

-Have you ever wondered how advertisers always seem to know your location, or even the suspicion that someone might be listening to your phone calls?
+Have you ever wondered how advertisers always seem to know your location?
+Or maybe you suspect that someone might be listening to your phone calls?
+Well, you’re not alone here.
 As our lives become increasingly digitized and connected, so does the risk of losing privacy.
-It’s common knowledge that advertisers and marketing companies gather and store quite a bit of information on online users.
-From collecting data on user interests and activity to allowing third-party cookies, they have a heap of tools at their disposal.
+It is no surprise that advertisers, marketing companies, Internet service providers, and websites store a hefty amount of information on online users and their habits.
+Collecting data doesn’t end on your IP address, as advertisers and websites collect data on user interests, and browsing history in the form of third-party cookies.

 Where Do These Advertisers Get the Data From?